olaoluwaayanbola/react-admin-dash/README.md

 ![Portfolio Website](/public/img/ad13.png)
 ![Portfolio Website]/public/img/ad14.png)

-This is the code repository for the react-admin web application. it was built wit react redux rechart and MUI i bult this webapplication to further my knowledge of redux toolkit and rechart
+This is the code repository for the react admin web application. it was built with redux-toolkit rechart and MUI i bult this webapplication to further my knowledge in content management

 Setup to run locally :
 - run ```npm i && npm start```